jadenguyen7/quiz-manager/README.md

 In the terminal in the route repository, run `node addUser.js`.

 This will create 3 users (restricted, view and edit) with encrypted passwords that you can use to log into the application.

-### IDE
-I have used Visual Studio Code as my IDE but you can use the IDE you feel most comfortable with.

 ### Run Project
 In the terminal, navigate to where your project lives and run this command to install the required dependencies: